microsoft/mu_basecore/.pytool/Plugin/ImageValidation/ReadMe.md

 - Default Requirement: 4K for X64 and AARCH64.
 64k For AARCH64 DXE_RUNTIME_DRIVER

-- JSON File Requirements: An array of dictionaries that contain a Comparison and a value for the particular MachineType and FV file type.
+- Config File Requirements: An array of dictionaries that contain a Comparison and a value for the particular MachineType and FV file type.
 See the below example.
 Can optionally describe an Alignment logic separator when doing multiple comparisons.